 Verdant Lord: The strange, enigmatic entity ruling over a vast jungle he has created in the formerly Unquenchable Desert in the far north, who he is and what his purposes are remain a mystery.
 He has vast power at his disposal and has taken to collecting “servants” among the parthan tribes and dwarves of Narovo, even going so far as to requisition the vast ritual component mines for his own uses.
 This has caused a shortage felt throughout the continent.
 His servant is a strange man named Kobayashi, whose origins and purposes are equally mysterious.

-Ritual components, various gemstones and geodes, sand.
+Ritual components, spices, nuts, various gemstones & geodes, sand.

 Relations with other nations